numToStr/Comment.nvim/README.md

 ### 🔥 Usage

-When you call [`setup()`](#setup) method, `Comment.nvim` sets up some basic mapping which can used in NORMAL and VISUAL mode to get you started with the pleasure of commenting stuff out.
+When you call [`setup()`](#setup) method, `Comment.nvim` sets up some basic mapping which can be used in NORMAL and VISUAL mode to get you started with the pleasure of commenting stuff out.

 <a id="basic-mappings"></a>